DeathSmack/zamrock/README.md

 > * Revolt Server - Not yet public, dm for invite if you suppose to be there...

-Thanks for reading my readme.md too!
+Thanks for reading my md too!
 -DS